inclusive-design/adaptive-palette/docs/PaletteJsonGenerator.md

 - **Palette name** — any printable characters including spaces; used as the exported filename (`<palette-name>.json`).
-- **Starting row / Starting column** — the grid position of the first cell (default: row 1, column 1).
+- **Starting row / Starting column** — the grid position of the first cell (default: row 2, column 1).
+Row 1 holds the Standard Header include the generator adds to every palette, so a starting row of 1 is moved to 2.
+The preview draws the Standard Header from the palette set named by `?set=` in the page URL (default: `standardBlissChart`).
 - **Type of cell** — the cell component type applied to every cell in the palette; all cells share one type.

 ## Search for Matches